Doug Molitor

-Doug Molitor (born July 8, 1952) is an American television screenwriter.
+Doug Molitor is an American television screenwriter.

 He has written for TV programs including Adventure Inc., Sliders, F/X: The Series, Lucky Luke, Police Academy: The Series, You Can't Take It with You, Sledge Hammer!, Young Hercules, Ritas Welt (Rita's World), Dinosaucers, James Bond Jr., and Deepwater Black (U.S. title: Mission Genesis).

 Molitor won the American Accolades TV & Shorts Competition for "Farewell to Tuvalu", an episode of The West Wing, and was nominated for a Humanitas Prize for his work on the Captain Planet and the Planeteers episode "The Ark".

 He wrote for the Italian television series Lucky Luke.
 He was selected by the Writers Guild of America to participate in Writers Access Project.

 In 1987, Molitor was a four-time Jeopardy! champion and competed in the Jeopardy!
 Tournament of Champions.
 He later competed in the 1993 10th Anniversary Tournament and the 2025 Invitational Tournament.